mavRajat/mavRajat/README.md

 - 👋 Hi, I’m Rajat, and I am a law undergrad.
-I am currently learning programming and computer science to enable me to work with tech businesses.
-I am also evaluating whether I can make this into a career.
+I am currently learning programming and computer science to enable myself to work with tech businesses.
+I am also evaluating whether I can do programming as a career.
 - 📫 You can reach out to me on https://www.linkedin.com/in/rajat-jindal-18ab74158/

 <!---